 The PA has made significant efforts to strengthen its legal and institutional framework against corruption.
 A number of anti-corruption laws have been enacted by the Palestinian authorities and institutions created, such as the Anti-Corruption Commission and Corruption Crimes Court, an external audit bureau, the State Audit and Administrative Control Bureau, and the Economic Crimes and Support Unit in the Attorney General’s office.
 Nevertheless, nepotism or “wasta” in public appointments has not yet been eradicated.

 Visit the Business Anti-Corruption portal page providing advice and guidance about corruption in Israel and some basic effective procedures you can establish to protect your company from them.
 Read the information provided on our Bribery and corruption page.

-For the latest advice on the risk of terrorism in Israel, please see the Foreign and Commonwealth Office travel advice.
+For the latest advice on the risk of terrorism in the OPTs, please see the Foreign, Commonwealth & Development Office travel advice.

-There are important security risks, particularly in Gaza and as a result the Foreign and Commonwealth Office currently advise against all travel to Gaza.
-See full FCO travel advice to the OPTs for more details
+There are important security risks, particularly in Gaza, and as a result the Foreign, Commonwealth & Development Office currently advise against all travel to Gaza.
+See full FCDO travel advice to the OPTs for more details.

 Read the information provided on our organised crime page.